 Alpacas originated in South America and are a relative to the llama and camel.
 The introduction of the alpaca to North America not only brought in unusual livestock to farmers, but also allowed the industry to introduce a wonderful new fiber called “alpaca fiber.”

-Alpaca fiber contains no lanolin, so they are hypo-allergenic.
-None of the itchiness that you get from wool!
-Did I mention that it’s warmer than wool and as soft a cashmere?
+Alpaca fiber comes in 22 natural colors.
+It contains no lanolin making it hypo-allergenic without the itchiness of wool.
+It’s warmer than wool and soft a cashmere.
 Alpaca products are very durable, so they last a very long time.
-No dry-cleaning is necessary!
-Hand-washing is fine.
 It does not hold odor and it is water-repellent!

 Buy Alpaca products!
 It’s durable, warmer than wool, soft as cashmere, hypo-allergenic and easy to wash.